open-telemetry/opentelemetry-java/sdk/metrics/implementation_notes.md

 - New API/SDK specification does not determine where start/stop times are recorded or calculated nor if they stick to measurements.
 Need to follow up on how to handle this with shared state, `MeasurementProcessor` and `MetricProcessor`.
 - Prototype working `Exemplar` and `ExemplarSampler` mechanism for all synchronous instruments.
+- Major rework of `LabelsProcessor` to `AttributesProcessor` where ONLY allowed version are predefined static methods from `AttributesProcessors`.
+  - This can pull attributes from baggage.
+  - This has simple regex filtering, or additions.